Mount Panorama Circuit: Motorcycles

 The inaugural race held at the Mount Panorama Circuit was the 1938 Junior Tourist Trophy for motorcycles.
-Mount Panorama hosted the Australian motorcycle Grand Prix nine times in the era before the event became part of the world championship.
+The motorcycle event was held annually on Easter, with featured classes along the years including Unlimited (1300cc), Grand Prix, Battle of the Twins and Production as well as sidecars.
+Nine editions were held as the Australian motorcycle Grand Prix, all of them in the era before the event became part of the Grand Prix World Championship.
+From 1979 to 1988, the event featured the Arai 500, a 500 km race.
+The event was cancelled after the 1994 edition due to excessive risk to riders and small crowds.
+A revival event was held in 2000 but was unsuccessful.

 Australian Grand Prix

 The Australian Grand Prix was held at the circuit in 1938, 1947, 1952 and 1958.
 The 1938 race was the first major event held at the circuit after opening.
 The circuit also hosted the first post-World War II Australian Grand Prix in 1947, with the event then rotating between Australian states before returning in 1952 and 1958.